SarbajitSarkar2006/Bash_Practice/README.md

 * Write a Shell Script/Program to modify the cal command of UNIX to include the following
 i) Print the current month and current year when called without parameter. ii)Print the calendar of the month of the current year if only one argument between 1 and 12.
+*A PROGRAM (using fork) and/or exec commands) where parent and child execute:
+ a.
+Same program, same code.
+ b.
+Same program, different code.
+ c.
+Before terminating, the parent waits for the child to finish its task.
 ## 🛠️ How to Run

 To execute any of these scripts on your local machine: